 Moving your gear to Hawaii may seem like a difficult, headache-inducing process.
 It might even seem overly expensive.
-However, any Hawaiian citizen will tell you that everything costs more on the islands.
-Part of paying to move what you already own is saving from overpaying for something new in your tropical destination!
+However, any Hawaiian citizen will tell you everything costs more on the islands.
+Part of paying to move what you own is saving from overpaying for something new in your tropical destination!
 Take the time to find a transport company to ship your stuff to your new spot.
-While you’re at it, consider Marie Kondo-ing your stuff – eliminating non-essential belongings that you may want to bring along with you.
+While at it, consider Marie Kondo-ing your property – eliminating non-essential belongings you may want to bring.
 The fewer items you’ll be shipping to your new home, the less it will cost to make a move.
-This could be your opportunity to get rid of stuff that you’ve accumulated over the years – maybe even sell it on Facebook or at a yard sale to get more money towards the move!
+This could be your opportunity to get rid of stuff accumulated over the years – maybe even sell it on Facebook or at a yard sale to get more money toward the move!

 Getting Out of Your Current Home

 If you’re a mainland homeowner hoping to move to Hawaii, there will be some extra steps.
-First, you’ll have to decide if you want to rent out your home or sell it off.
+First, you’ll have to decide whether you want to rent or sell your home.
 This could mean finding a rental agency to work with that can handle the day-to-day issues of being a landlord.
 After all, you’ll have half an ocean between your old home and your new one.
-Or you’ll need to engage a real estate agent – do you want to try and deal with the owner sale of a house while juggling family duties and organizing your move?
+Or you’ll need to engage a real estate agent – do you want to try and deal with the owner’s sale of a house while juggling family duties and organizing your move?

 Transporting Your Vehicle to Hawaii

-Like with everything else on the islands, vehicles are expensive and relatively limited in supply.
+Like everything else on the islands, vehicles are expensive and relatively limited supply.
 Particularly if you have a car that you love or multiple cars, you’ll want to ship your car, truck, SUV, or other vehicles to the islands with you.
-Maybe you want to take your dirt bikes so you can get around the poorly paved tracks on rural Moloka’i, or perhaps you want to get your classic convertible to Oahu for some top-down enjoyment of Hawaii’s incredible weather.
-Or maybe you want an SUV that can tackle the dirt roads, cities, and sand, all without flinching.
+Maybe you want to take your dirt bikes to get around the poorly paved tracks on rural Moloka’i, or perhaps you want to get your classic convertible to Oahu for some top-down enjoyment of Hawaii’s incredible weather.
+Or maybe you want an SUV that can tackle dirt roads, cities, and sand, all without flinching.